Teacher Education - Traditional

 The most recent class of graduates had an overall GPA of 3.22.
 Seventy eight percent of them hold a teaching position and 57 percent are currently enrolled in graduate school programs in education.

-The Concordia Teacher Education program also offers a New York State-approved Master of Science in Childhood Special Education program.
-This new program is currently accepting applications.
+The Concordia Teacher Education program also offers Master of Science in Early Childhood Special Education and a Master of Science in Childhood Special Education programs.
 Learn more here...

 The Education program also features a 5-year BA to MS Ed fast track in Childhood Education and Childhood Special Education.
 The program prepares students to meet all New York State teacher certification requirements in these areas.
 Students leave the program well prepared to teach literacy and other core subjects to diverse groups of children in grades 1-6.
 It prepares students to use the latest in educational technology, implement education practices that support children with disabilities across classroom settings and support all students through the use of positive behavioral support methods.